 You can also visit the Technical requirements section for further computing information (including details of the support we provide).

 - Butt, J & Benjamin, C A New Reference Grammar of Modern Spanish (5th edn) Hodder Education £24.99 - ISBN 9781444137699

 In addition to the above set book students also need access to a good bilingual dictionary, and a monolingual dictionary such as either Diccionario Esencial de la Lengua Española , ISBN 9788467023145, £37.50, or Diccionario Salamanca de la lengua española, ISBN 9788493453749, £49.50.

 Please note that this module makes substantial use of audio and visual materials.
 Full transcripts of audio and video materials are provided.
 The written and spoken elements you will be asked to complete as part of your assessment may use audio and possibly visual stimuli.
 The printed study materials are available in Adobe Portable Document Format (PDF).
 Some Adobe PDF components may not be available or fully accessible using a screen reader and mathematical, scientific, and foreign language materials may be particularly difficult to read in this way.
 Comb-bound versions of the written study materials can be provided on request.
 You are advised to discuss your individual requirements with a regional adviser before you register.

 You’ll need to make extensive use of a personal computer throughout the module as most of the study materials are delivered online.
-If you use specialist hardware or software to assist you in operating a computer or the internet and have any concerns about accessing this type of material, you are advised to talk to the Student Registration & Enquiry Service about support which can be given to meet your needs.
+If you use specialist hardware or software to assist you in operating a computer or the internet and have any concerns about accessing this type of material, you are advised to contact us about support which can be given to meet your needs.